top of page

 • Develop a unified state-wide voice

-• Foster cooperation with other private and public mental health, substance abuse, and developmental disability provider, consumer, advocacy and trade organizations
+• Foster cooperation with other private and public mental health, substance abuse, and developmental disability providers, consumer, advocacy, and trade organizations

 • Initiate and influence policy reform and legislative action